merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-structure-database/index.md

   display: true
 ---

 Identifies genes in your contigs database that encode proteins that are homologous to proteins with solved structures.
-If sufficiently similar homologs are identified, they are used as structural templates to predict the 3D structure of proteins in your contigs database.
+If sufficiently similar homologs are identified, they are used as structural templates to predict the 3D structure of proteins in your contigs database..

+See **[program help menu](../../../vignette#anvi-gen-structure-database)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}